-Semester(s): 2 Prerequisite: Ballet I, II, and III or Teacher Approval Grade Level(s): 9, 10, 11, 12 Ballet IV will strengthen and refine the student's technical foundations for classical dancing.
+Ballet IV Semester(s): 2 Prerequisite: Ballet I, II, and III or Teacher Approval Grade Level(s): 9, 10, 11, 12

+Ballet IV strengthens and refines the student's technical foundations for classical dancing.
 In-class exercises develop the dancer's alignment, strength, flexibility, musicality, line, and balance.
 Musicality is further emphasized in this class as well as a refined use of the head and epaulement.
-More complex center combinations will be introduced.
-Beating of the legs in petit allegro will be introduced.
+More complex center combinations are introduced along with beating of the legs in petit allegro.
 Daily participation in class is required in order to develop strength and stamina.

-65144S1/65144S2 Ballet V
+Ballet V

-Semester(s): 2 Prerequisite: Ballet I, II, III, and IV or Teacher Approval Grade Level(s): 9, 10, 11, 12 Ballet V will strengthen and refine the student's technical foundations for classical dancing.
+Semester(s): 2 Prerequisite: Ballet I, II, III, and IV or Teacher Approval Grade Level(s): 9, 10, 11, 12

+Ballet V strengthens and refines the student's technical foundations for classical dancing.
 In-class exercises develop the dancer's alignment, strength, flexibility, musicality, line, and balance.
 Musicality is further emphasized in this class as well as a refined use of the head and epaulement.
-More complex center combinations will be introduced.
-Beating of the legs in petit allegro will be introduced.
+More complex center combinations are introduced along with beating of the legs in petit allegro.
 Daily participation in class is required in order to develop strength and stamina.